kronotop/kronotop/README.md

 OK
 ```

-### ZMap
+### 🧩 ZMap – Ordered Key-Value Store Backed by FoundationDB

-Kronotop also provides a new data structure called ZMap.
-ZMap is simply a RESP proxy for FoundationDB API.
+Kronotop introduces a novel data structure called **ZMap**, which serves as a Redis-compatible proxy over **FoundationDB’s

-FoundationDB’s core data model is an ordered key-value store.
-Also known as an ordered associative array, map, or
-dictionary,
-this is a common data structure composed of a collection of key-value pairs in which all keys are unique.
-Starting with
-this simple model,
-an application can create higher-level data models by mapping their elements to individual keys and values.
+transactional key-value API**.

+Under the hood, ZMap leverages **FoundationDB’s core data model** — a highly reliable, ordered key-value store.
+Also referred to as an **ordered associative array** or dictionary, this structure is composed of unique keys arranged in
+lexicographical order, each mapped to a corresponding value.

+By exposing this powerful model through the familiar **RESP protocol**, ZMap allows developers to interact with FoundationDB
+in a simple, efficient, and idiomatic way — without requiring deep knowledge of FoundationDB's lower-level API.

+ZMap forms the foundation for building richer abstractions and serves as a building block for higher-level features
+like **namespaces**, **Buckets**, and transactional queries through **MQL**.

 See the [Data Modeling](https://apple.github.io/foundationdb/data-modeling.html) section on FoundationDB documents.